Posted on :: Tags: , , , ,

 })

-Then we build the pattern object, update the pattern to add before globset and build the globs.
+Then we build the pattern object, update the pattern to add it before the globset, and build the globs.
 Building the glob may cause errors if it’s not well-formed.
 They are handled as well.

 .map(|(line, source)| build_pattern(source, line))